PDHPE Conference page banner

 PROGRAM

-Below is an outline of the 2024 conference program.
-More detailed workshop descriptions and presenters will be added shortly.
+Below is an outline of the 2025 conference program.
 You will be asked to select workshop preferences when purchasing your ticket.

 Day 1